Apr 8, 2025

 …… The original artical in Mandarin

-Due to variations in methodology, median wages (or earnings) cannot be reliably compared across countries outside Europe.
-Instead, average wages are used, calculated from national accounts statistics by dividing total wages and salaries by the number of employees and converting the result into full-time equivalent units.
-To perform this conversion, wages and salaries per employee are multiplied by the ratio of average usual weekly hours worked for full-time dependent employees in their main jobs to average usual weekly hours worked for all dependent employees in their main jobs.
+Due to methodological differences, median wages (or earnings) cannot be reliably compared across countries outside Europe, as the Structure of Earnings Survey (SES), conducted only in Europe, provides internationally comparable median wage data.
+Instead, average annual wages per employee in full-time-equivalent unit (hereafter referred to as average wages, or AW) are used.
+These are calculated from national accounts statistics by dividing total wages and salaries by the number of employees and converting the result into full-time equivalent terms.
+To perform this conversion, wages and salaries per employee are multiplied by the ratio of average usual weekly hours worked by full-time dependent employees in their main jobs to average usual weekly hours worked by all dependent employees in their main jobs.
 Full-time employment is defined as usual weekly working hours of 30 or more per week in the main job.

 Figure 1 illustrates the employee material welfare level and average annual wages, with the latter converted to US dollars using current PPPs for private consumption.